Arts & Letters United School | 2nd & 3rd Grade | Urban Farmers: STEAM Gardening & Cooking Afterschool Program

 🌻 Collaborate to care for shared space, solve garden challenges, and celebrate growth

-📊 Practice early STEM skills through weather tracking, measurement, and data collection
+📊 Practice early STEAM skills through weather tracking, measurement, and data collection

 This is hands-on, hearts-in learning at its best.
 Let’s grow something great together!